Thomas Cole

-Thomas Cole was an English-born American artist and the founder of the Hudson River School art movement.
-Cole is widely regarded as the first significant American landscape painter.
-He was known for his romantic landscape and history paintings.
+Thomas Cole (February 1, 1801 – February 11, 1848) was an American artist who founded the Hudson River School art movement.
+He painted romantic landscapes and history paintings.
 Influenced by European painters, but with a strong American sensibility, he was prolific throughout his career and worked primarily with oil on canvas.
 His paintings are typically allegoric and often depict small figures or structures set against moody and evocative natural landscapes.
 They are usually escapist, framing the New World as a natural eden contrasting with the smog-filled cityscapes of Industrial Revolution-era Britain, in which he grew up.
 His works, often seen as conservative, criticize the contemporary trends of industrialism, urbanism, and westward expansion.

 Early life and education

-Born in Bolton le Moors, Lancashire, in 1801, Cole immigrated with his family to the United States in 1818, settling in Steubenville, Ohio.
-At the age of 22, he moved to Philadelphia and later, in 1825, to Catskill, New York, where he lived with his wife and children until his death in 1848.
+Born in Bolton le Moors in Lancashire on February 1, 1801, Thomas Cole immigrated with his family to the United States in 1818, settling in Steubenville, Ohio.
+At the age of twenty-two, he moved to Philadelphia and later, in 1825, to Catskill, New York, where he lived with his children and wife until his death in 1848.

 Cole found work early on as an engraver.
 He was largely self-taught as a painter, relying on books and by studying the work of other artists.
 In 1822, he started working as a portrait painter and later on, gradually shifted his focus to landscape.

 Painting

 In New York, Cole sold three paintings to George W. Bruen, who subsequently financed a summer trip to the Hudson Valley where the artist produced landscapes featuring the Catskill Mountain House, the famous Kaaterskill Falls, the ruins of Fort Putnam, and two views of Cold Spring.
-Returning to New York, he displayed five landscapes in the window of William Colman's bookstore; according to the New York Evening Post the two views of Cold Spring were purchased by Mr. A. Seton, who lent them to the American Academy of the Fine Arts annual exhibition in 1826.
-This garnered Cole the attention of John Trumbull, Asher B. Durand, and William Dunlap.
+Returning to New York, he displayed five landscapes in the window of William Colman's bookstore; according to the New York Evening Post the two views of Cold Spring were purchased by A. Seton, who lent them to the American Academy of the Fine Arts annual exhibition in 1826.
+This garnered Cole the attention of John Trumbull, Asher Brown Durand, and William Dunlap.
 Among the paintings was a landscape called View of Fort Ticonderoga from Gelyna.
-Trumbull was especially impressed with the work of the young artist and sought him out, bought one of his paintings, and put him into contact with a number of his wealthy friends including Robert Gilmor of Baltimore and Daniel Wadsworth of Hartford, who became important patrons of the artist.
+Trumbull was especially impressed with the work of the young artist and sought him out, bought one of his paintings, and put him into contact with a number of his wealthy friends including Robert Gilmor Jr. of Baltimore and Daniel Wadsworth of Hartford, Connecticut, who became important patrons of the artist.

+Eighty-nine of Cole's paintings were exhibited at the National Academy of Design between its founding in 1825 and Cole's death in 1848.
+Five of his works were engraved and published in The Token and Atlantic Souvenir annual gift book between 1826 and 1842.
+The historian David S. Lovejoy considers the best to be The Whirlwind (1837), which Lovejoy said "is unique in its boldness" compared to the predominantly serene landscapes of the period.
+Published in the 1830 volume, contemporary critic John Neal called Chocurua's Curse "beautifully contrived".